 Use the Save As Template tool to create a custom template from an existing plan or layout file.

 Printing a foundation floor plan that includes plumbing fixtures from floor one is easy with Chief Architect.

-To see framing in elevation views make sure framing has been generated and that it is set to display in those camera views.
+To see framing in elevation views make sure framing has been generated and that the appropriate layers are set to display in those views.